SlaviXG/Operations_Research_PHS_Challenge/REPORT.md

 ### Part Two: Expanding the Capacity in departments/creating new departments and see how the solution would change.

+### Data Collection: To calculate where we must place the department we need to Collect the following data: Patient X, Patient Y, Distance to the closest department from each patient.
+(Question since it is possible that the patient is not at home, will it better to take the co-ordinates with a desnse population/traffic flow during each day of the week and according to specific hours)

 ### Using Weighted Mean of Data to find the Optimal Location for Creating new Departments

 How it would work: